areimel/code-notes/Code Vault/Welcome.md

 Work In Progress

-This Obsidian vault is intended for code notes, such as:
+This data vault is intended for code notes, such as:
 - Commonly used code snippets
-- Boilerplate code
+- Boilerplate/Starter code
 - Coding techniques and philosophy
+- Website & blog post notes
+- Plugin notes
 - etc